impactorbitco/handbook-main/content/ims/policies/HR/Lone and Vulnerable Worker Policies.md

 **10. Conclusion**

-The Lone Worker Policy at Green Orbit Digital is designed to promote the safety, health, and well-being of lone workers by establishing clear procedures, providing necessary training and resources, and fostering a culture of support and communication.
+The Lone Worker Policy at Impact Orbit Creative Group is designed to promote the safety, health, and well-being of lone workers by establishing clear procedures, providing necessary training and resources, and fostering a culture of support and communication.
 By adhering to this policy, we demonstrate our commitment to safeguarding the welfare of all employees, even in isolated or remote working environments.